hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `load_balancer_id` - (Optional) Resource URI of Outbound Load balancer for Secure Cluster Connectivity (No Public IP) workspace.
 Changing this forces a new resource to be created.

 * `nat_gateway_name` - (Optional) Name of the NAT gateway for Secure Cluster Connectivity (No Public IP) workspace subnets.
+Defaults to `nat-gateway`.
 Changing this forces a new resource to be created.

 * `public_ip_name` - (Optional) Name of the Public IP for No Public IP workspace with managed vNet.
+Defaults to `nat-gw-public-ip`.
 Changing this forces a new resource to be created.

 * `no_public_ip` - (Optional) Are public IP Addresses not allowed?
 Possible values are `true` or `false`.
 Defaults to `false`.
 Changing this forces a new resource to be created.